quiver/blog-sam-eventbridge-pipes-kinesis-lambda/readme.md

 This pattern will connect Kinesis Data Streams to AWS Lambda consumer with EventBridge Pipes.

-Learn more about this pattern at the following blog: [https://dev.classmethod.jp/articles/eventbridge-pipes-kinesis-to-lambda-consumer](How to Connect Kinesis to Lambda using EventBridge Pipes)
+Learn more about this pattern at the following blog: [How to Connect Kinesis to Lambda using EventBridge Pipes](https://dev.classmethod.jp/articles/eventbridge-pipes-kinesis-to-lambda-consumer)

 ## Requirements